-The Sir Christopher Wren Building at the College of William & Mary in Virginia is the oldest college building in the United States and the oldest of the restored public buildings in Williamsburg.
+The Sir Christopher Wren Building at William & Mary is the oldest college building still standing in the United States and the oldest of the restored public buildings in Williamsburg.
 It was constructed between 1695 and 1700, before Williamsburg was founded, when the capital of the colony of Virginia was still located at Jamestown, and the tract of land between the James and York rivers which was to become Williamsburg was populated by crude timber buildings and known as "Middle Plantation."

 To prepare the Wren Building for its fourth century of use, the university completed a comprehensive renewal and replacement project in 1999-2000.
 The major components of the project were restoration of the architectural features such as floors and paneling; replacement of mechanical systems; safety upgrades; and repair and stabilization of the walls and foundation.